 Our team investigates the assembly of biological and nanostructured materials at length scales of 1 nm to 1000 nm using computational tools.
 We develop, validate, and apply atomistic potentials of oxides, metals, and polymers to solve challenges in soft matter and bionanoscience.

 Why Modeling and Simulation?

-Physiological processes and advanced materials involve the action of chemical reactions or forces from the nanometer scale to the micrometer scale is often impossible or expensive in experiments.
+Processes under physiological conditions and in advanced materials involve chemical reactions as well as intermolecular forces from the nanometer scale to the micrometer scale is often impossible or expensive in experiments.
 Visualization, fundamental understanding of interactions, and precise numerical predictions help elucidate physiological processes, the function of advanced materials and devices, chemical and mechanical transformations.
-For example, modeling and simulation can help identify molecular signatures of diseases, aid in the design of drugs and delivery systems, accelerate the development of catalysts and electrode materials, and provide insights to develop corrosion resistant alloys.
-The sae techniques are also used towards developing stronger carbon nanofibers, increasing the selectivity of biosensors, more efficient photovoltaic devices, and guidance in formulations for building materials to customize performance.
+For example, modeling and simulation can help identify molecular signatures of diseases, aid in the design of drugs and delivery systems, accelerate the development of catalysts and electrode materials, and provide insights for the development of corrosion resistant alloys.
+The same techniques can also be used towards developing stronger carbon nanofibers, increasing the selectivity of biosensors, produce more efficient photovoltaic devices, and guide in formulations for building materials to customize performance.
 Novel feature representations and large data sets for machine learning of properties can be identified.